Yashvi0400/bioinformatics-assignment/README.md

 # Bioinformatics Exome Analysis Assignment

 This repository contains scripts and workflow for downloading, processing, aligning, and analyzing paired-end exome sequencing data from SRA.
-Steps include quality control, alignment to the human genome, variant calling using GATK, and variant annotation.
+Steps include quality control, alignment to the human genome, variant calling and variant annotation.

 ##  Download Paired-end FASTQ Files